 NewYork-Presbyterian (NYP) is one of the nation’s most beloved academic healthcare systems.
 Founded nearly 250 years ago, New York-Presbyterian Hospital has a long legacy of medical breakthroughs and innovation and is ranked as the #1 hospital in New York and #5 in the nation on U.S. News & World Report’s “Best Hospitals” survey.
 They are continually improving the lives of not only the people they serve, but also the lives of their own employees.

 As you enter the hallways of New York-Presbyterian, you are greeted by the words of their companywide credo: to create a culture of respect.
-Whether you are the CEO or the staff nurse, this credo rings true throughout the organisation.
+Whether you are the CEO or the staff nurse, this credo rings true throughout the organization.
 Dr. Laura Forese is the Chief Operating Officer and Executive Vice President at NYP and knows that, though very rewarding, healthcare is tough business.